top of page

 MINDFULNESS l BALANCE l CONNECTION©

-Simply put, mindfulness is intentional awareness the present through the lens of curiosity and kindness; what is actually happening.
+Simply put, mindfulness is intentional awareness of the present through the lens of curiosity and kindness; what is actually happening.
 Mindfulness is not an intervention or theory, but a mindset and way of life.

 At the root of human experience is connection.
 We thrive in it; we seek it through healthy, and sometimes unhealthy, means.
 Connection manifests in many ways- with a partner, family member, friend, pet, self, nature.